-When you’re renting a home, you have to cover all bases, including your personal belongings and damages following a fire.
+When you’re renting a home, you have to cover all bases, including your personal belongings and damages following a fire or other disaster.
 Also called tenant insurance, renters insurance affords you protection against theft and loss.

 This type of insurance prevents you from having to rely on your landlord to bail you out when something goes awry.
 Here are the reasons you should consider getting renters insurance before something happens to your residence.